-Hyperboles are statements that are not meant to be taken literally and are used for emphasis only.
+Hyperboles are statements that are not meant to be taken literally and are used for emphasis, or extreme exaggeration, only.
 Hyperboles help to further the writer’s important themes or make a specific impact on a reader.
 They are used as figures of speech in literature and can transform the way a reader takes in and processes a word, phrase, or an entire passage of writing.
-It’s easy to use the device humorously, in order to make the reader laugh or to use it seriously in order to stress something dramatic.
+It’s easy to use the device humorously in order to make the reader laugh or to use it seriously in order to stress something dramatic.

 Explore the term 'Hyperbole'

 The word “hyperbole” originates from the Ancient Greek ‘huperbolḗ’.
 It is a device present in rhetoric, oratory, and poetry.

 The former, rhetoric, is the art of persuasion that studies the capacity of a writer or speaker to persuade/motivate audiences.
 In this context, hyperbole is sometimes seen in definitions along with the word “auxesis,” meaning “growth.”
 This word is connected to rhetorical analysis and can refer to a number of different ways of growing an argument; for example, a hyperbolic statement, a climax, or a repetition of arguments, known as amplification.

 Examples of Hyperbole in Literature

 Let’s consider William Wordsworth’s ‘A Character.’
 This five-stanza poem speaks on the moral character of a segment of mankind in relation to the feelings a speaker has for the intended listener.
 Towards the end of the poem, after using several other poetic techniques, Wordsworth uses a hyperbolic statement in the third line of the last stanza: